temp-somelk/ekunazanu.dev.archive/content/blog/eulers-identity.md

 ## Putting the Pieces Together

 Since the velocity vector always matches the multiplication rotation vector i, since derivative of $e^{i} = i \\cdot e^{i}$.
 Therefore, you are going around a circle of radius 1 unit at the speed equal to 1 unit per unit.
 So after $\\pi$ units, you arrive at position vector $(-1, 0)$ .
 So, $e^{i\\pi} = - 1$.

 I want to make it clear that $a^{i \\cdot t}$ would still trace out a unit circle for a real number $a$, but $t$ would not map to the distance walked on the circle, and instead it would represent $\\ln e something$

+## Euler's Formula

+This is a little extra in case you're still reading this.
+Let's try to expand beyond

+[^1]: MacTutor History of Mathematics: [The number e](www-history.mcs.st-and.ac.uk/HistTopics/e.html).